 The co-ordination of admissions is undertaken by the Local Authority.
-For the school year commencing September 2019 the Governing Body has set its admissions number for Year 7 at 210.
+For the school year commencing September 2023 the Governing Body has set its admissions number for Year 7 at 210.

 Admissions to the school in Year 7 will be determined by the Governing Body, in accordance with its published criteria.
-If the school is oversubscribed, places will be allocated according to the following criteria given in priority order.
+In the event of oversubscription (i.e more than 210 applications are received), and after the admission of pupils with an Education, Health and Care Plan which names the school, the following oversubscription criteria will be applied in order to allocate remaining places.

-- 1. Children who are in the care of the Local Authority (Children Looked After) and previously Children Looked After. - 2.
-Baptised Catholic Children from our partner Catholic Primary schools: Ladymount, Our Lady of Pity, Sacred Heart, St Alban's, St Joseph's, SS Peter & Paul, Holy Cross, St Joseph's (Upton) and St Paul's; and our partner school Holy Spirit Catholic and Church of England Primary. - 3.
-Baptised Catholic children from other Primary Schools. - 4.
-Children from our partner Catholic Primary schools: Ladymount, Our Lady of Pity, Sacred Heart, St Alban's, St Joseph's, SS Peter & Paul, Holy Cross, St Joseph's (Upton) and St Paul's; and our partner school Holy Spirit Catholic and Church of England Primary - 5.
+Children who are in the care of the Local Authority (Children Looked After) and previously Children Looked After.

+- Baptised Catholic Children from our partner Catholic Primary schools: Ladymount, Our Lady of Pity, Sacred Heart, St Alban's, St Joseph's, SS Peter & Paul, Holy Cross, St Joseph's (Upton) and St Paul's; and our partner school Holy Spirit Catholic and Church of England Primary. - 2.
+Baptised Catholic children from other Primary Schools. - 3.
+Children from our partner Catholic Primary schools: Ladymount, Our Lady of Pity, Sacred Heart, St Alban's, St Joseph's, SS Peter & Paul, Holy Cross, St Joseph's (Upton) and St Paul's; and our partner school Holy Spirit Catholic and Church of England Primary. - 4.
 Children from other Primary Schools whose parents seek a Catholic education.